 Mary and her recipe card box.

-Mandelbrot cookies are an Ashkenazi Jewish dessert dating back to the early nineteenth century.
-Mandelbrot are closely related to the Italian cookies known as biscotti, which were first made in the Middle Ages.
+Mandel bread is an Ashkenazi Jewish sweet cookie that dates back to the early nineteenth century.
+Mandel bread is closely related to the Italian cookies known as biscotti, which were first made in the Middle Ages.
 The word mandelbrot means almond (mandel) and bread (brot) in German– in Yiddish, the cookies are known as mandelbroit.
 In America, these tasty little cookies are known as mandel bread.
 Typically mandel bread are twice-baked, which makes them crunchy.
 They’re perfect for dipping in your tea or coffee.
 Because most of the moisture is baked out of them, they also have a fairly long shelf life.

-Before meeting Mary, I had never made a Passover-friendly Mandel Bread.
+Before meeting Mary, I had never made mandel bread for Passover.
 Mary’s recipe inspired me to try, with terrific results.
-The mandel bread has a nice tender texture– it’s on the softer side, even after the second baking cycle.
+Her mandel bread has a nice, tender texture– it’s on the softer side, even after the second baking cycle.
 It’s got a lovely hint of citrus flavor (I think it would be great with orange zest/juice too), and the nuts give it a nice crunch.
-It’s a great treat to have on hand for the week of Passover.
+What a great treat to have on hand for the week of Passover!

 - 3 large eggs

 - 2 tbsp lemon juice